Aetesaki/Delang/README.md

 ### Keeping the scripts up to date
 To keep the scripts up to date with the git repository, you should periodically pull the repository.
 If you use these scripts seldom, please do that before running any of the scripts.

-Open a terminal, or if you are using Windows run the previously installed Linux distro
+Open a terminal, or if you are using Windows, run the previously installed Linux distro
 * cd git/Delang && git pull | cd

+## How to use the scripts
+To use the scripts, open a terminal, or if you are using Windows, run the previously installed Linux distro, and type the name of the script, and the script will give you a short description on how to use it.
+For more information, you can use the --help option available in all scripts.
+For version information, use the --version option.

 ## Scripts
 ### Converters